devSchacht/essential-image-optimization/app/partials/book.md

 ## Avoid recompressing images with lossy codecs

+It is recommended to always compress from the original image.
 Recompressing images has consequences.
 Let's say you take a JPEG that's already been compressed with a quality of 60.
 If you recompress this image with lossy encoding, it will look worse.
 Each additional round of compression is going to introduce generational loss - information will be lost and compression artifacts will start to build up.
 Even if you're re-compressing at a high quality setting.

-To avoid this trap, **set the lowest good quality you're willing to accept in the first place**.
+To avoid this trap, **set the lowest good quality you're willing to accept in the first place** and you'll get maximum file savings from the start.
 You then avoid this trap because any file-size reductions from quality reduction alone will look bad.

 Re-encoding a lossy file will almost always give you a smaller file, but this doesn't mean you're getting as much quality out of it as you may think.